 We are indebted to Mohammad Ardeshir and truly grateful to him for his careful guidance, invaluable academic teachings, and many invaluable discussions that we have had during the studies in the Department of Mathematical Sciences of the Sharif University of Technology which had a clear impact on our academic life.
 We also thank him for fruitful discussions about this work.
 We are grateful to Mohsen Shahriari for fruitful discussions about this work and also reading the draft of this paper and pointing out a gap in the proof of Corollary 4.3.
 We are grateful to Pavel Pudlák for fruitful discussions about this work and also reading the draft of the paper and pointing out some English errors in it and also comments which led to a better presentation of the work.
 We thank Emil Jeřábek for a discussion about this work and also reading the draft of the paper and his comments on it.
 We also thank Sam Buss, Fedor Pakhomov, and Albert Visser for discussions about this work and answering our questions.
 The first model construction was done when the author was at the Sharif University of Technology.
-The second construction was proved while the author was in the Institute of Mathematics of the Czech Academy of Sciences.
-This research was partially supported by the project EPAC, funded by the Grant Agency of the Czech Republic under the grant agreement no. 19-27871X.
+This research was partially supported by the GACR grant 19-27871X and the Specific university research project SVV-2020-260589.